 Our customized reporting is built to help board members easily monitor the overall performance of the investment program, including risk-adjusted returns, plus the performance of managers and the total portfolio against appropriate peer groups and benchmarks.

 We include an asset allocation policy within your Investment Policy Statement.
 We advise reviewing and either reconfirming or revising your investment Policy Statement annually.
 While we would not expect changes to long-term allocation targets frequently, changes in spending policy and/or any adjustments to an organizational mission should be included in a formal review of asset allocation at least once per year.
 Our annual Investment Policy Statement review is an agenda item that will ensure that new factors that may affect a Plan’s long-term asset allocation are systematically considered.

 Oxford is the premier multifamily office in the Midwest and one of the largest Registered Investment Advisor (RIA) firms in the country.
-Oxford has oversight of more than $20 billion in assets (which includes assets under management), with 20 Managing Directors serving over 800 families and institutions in 37 states.
+Oxford has oversight of approximately $23.5 billion in assets under advisement (which includes assets under management), with 21 Managing Directors serving over 700 families and institutions in 37 states.